Janviadam2712/potens-intern-aiml-janvi-adam/README.md

 - 500 characters with overlap balances citation precision against enough context for the LLM to understand it.

 Note: I first used pypdf to extract text.
 But 3 of my 5 PDFs used Object Streams encoding. pypdf could not parse them correctly.
 As a result, it extracted no text.
 No errors were reported.
 Switched to PyMuPDF (`fitz`), which handled all 5 files correctly.
 This is documented here as an example of a real debugging decision made during the build.
 It is not a copied tutorial choice.

+## Multilingual RAG Citation System

+A retrieval-augmented QA system with citation tracking and multilingual support (Hindi and English).